 Are Literature Wales’ Bursaries for Writers and Mentoring Scheme running this year?

-We want the literary culture of Wales to truly represent the variety and diversity of our population.
+We want the literary culture of Wales to truly represent the diversity of our population.
 We will continue our focus on developing and platforming people who are under-represented and who have experienced historical and structural inequalities, racism, ableism, and discrimination.

 We have adopted a proactive approach to creating change within the sector.
 During 2020 we revised and remodelled our Bursaries and Mentoring Scheme to develop Representing Wales, our new 12-month writer development programme which includes a financial award and mentoring sessions.
-The first edition of the programme focused on writers of colour.
-The second edition is focusing on writers from low-income backgrounds, of which many will face intersecting challenges due to, but not limited to, their ethnicity, disability, sexuality, gender identity, age and religious beliefs.
-Applications for the third edition of Representing Wales will open during late summer 2022, and the programme will begin in March 2023 and run until the end of February 2024.

 Our Representing Wales programme is an important development for Literature Wales, as we aim to diversify Wales’ literary landscape and help ensure fair and equal access to the sector.

 Achieving equality and a better ecosystem of under-represented voices who will inspire others is a long-term process, but we’re focusing our efforts on making systemic change and our commitment to this work as a priority will be ongoing.

-Representing Wales Writer Development Programme is funded by The National Lottery through the Arts Council of Wales